Southern California wildfire burns so intensely that it creates its own weather as it spreads, forcing evacuations | KRDO

 By Artemis Moshtaghian and Eric Zerkel, CNN

-(CNN) — Thousands of Southern California residents were forced from their homes Saturday after an explosive wildfire grew by more than 3,000 acres in mere hours – and is burning so intensely that it is creating its own weather.
+(CNN) — Thousands of Southern California residents were forced from their homes Saturday after an explosive wildfire grew thousands of acres in size in mere hours – and is burning so intensely that it is creating its own weather.

-The Line Fire, which began less than 48 hours ago in San Bernardino County, has burned more than 7,100 acres – up from nearly 4,000 acres a few hours ago.
+The Line Fire, which began about 53 hours ago in San Bernardino County, has burned more than 17,237 acres – up from nearly 7,000 acres just a few hours earlier.

-About 4,800 homes have been affected by the evacuation order in the Running Springs and Arrowbear Lake areas, the San Bernardino Sheriff’s Department told CNN.
+About 4,800 homes have been affected by the evacuation order in the Running Springs and Arrowbear Lake areas as of Saturday evening, the San Bernardino Sheriff’s Department told CNN.
 Hundreds more have been evacuated in the city of Highland.

 The fire was at 0% containment on Saturday evening.
 It was first spotted at the base of the San Bernardino Mountains near Natural Parkland Trailhead early Thursday evening, according to fire officials.